hlcmn/productboard-action/README.md

   }
 }
 🛟 Contact
 For questions or support, contact:

+📄 License
+This project is open-source and free to use under the MIT License.